-Founded in 1945, Washington Waterfowl Assoc. is a non profit organization dedicated to the enhancement of wildfowl and wildfowl recreation with a voice for all other devoted wildlife enthusiasts.
+Founded in 1945, Washington Waterfowl Assoc. is a 501(c)(3) non profit organization dedicated to the enhancement of waterfowl and habitat supporting other wildfowl while providing a unified voice for all other devoted wildlife enthusiasts.
+Tax-exempt donations are accepted.